Defence of doctoral thesis

 Checklist: before and after public defence (PDF 207 kB, new tab)

-Request and book a date for a thesis defence
+Book a date and a room for the thesis defence

 The public defence of a thesis is to take place during the semester.